pandoc/dockerfiles/README.md

 - `latest`: the `latest` tag points to the most recent `X.Y` release.
 For example, if tags `2.5` and `2.6` were available online, `latest` would be the same image as `2.6`.
-- `edge`: the "bleeding edge" tag clones the `master` branch of `pandoc` and `pandoc-citeproc`.
+- `edge`: the "bleeding edge" tag clones the `master` branch of `pandoc`.
   This tag is a moving target, and will be re-built _at least_ once a month.
 The CI scripts have a cron job to build each image stack on the first of the month.
 However, changes to the `master` branch of this repository may also result in the `edge` tag being updated sooner.

+All images for older (pre 2.11) versions, i.e. those where pandoc didn't have citeproc capabilities built-in, also include the `pandoc-citeproc` binary.

 Current `latest` Tag
 --------------------------------------------------------------------------------